stat545ubc-2021/functionsjuliafast/assignment_1b.md

   mutate(across(where(is.numeric), ~./total_biomass)) %>%
   #remove the total biomass column
   select(-total_biomass) %>%
+  #rename the time_period column to "Time Period"
   rename("Time Period" = time_period) %>%
+  #rename each zooplanlton taxa column to the taxa name followed by "Proportion of Total Biomass"
   # below code adapted from https://stackoverflow.com/questions/64188671/renaming-multiple-columns-with-dplyr-renameacross
   rename_with(~str_c(., " Proportion of Total Biomass"), Polychaeta:Animalia)

 #view the new dataset
 print(zooplankton_funct)
 ```